 As a long-time Grateful Dead fan, I have to say that I was advantaged in understanding how the Blown to Bits problem would affect digital media businesses.
-You see, for years, the Dead had changed the business model of the music industry, choosing to use “albums” as a loss leader and choosing to make money on live concerts, playing some 2,300 concerts together, not to mention those done individually be band members.
-(Think: Jerry Garcia at the Keystone Berkeley.)
+You see, for years, the Dead had changed the business model of the music industry, choosing to use albums as a loss leader and to make money on live concerts, playing some 2,300 concerts together, not to mention those done individually by band members (e.g., Jerry Garcia at the Keystone Berkeley).

-The Dead even had a “tapers” section at most concerts and sometimes could be heard literally stopping the show to allow someone to move back their microphones.
+The Dead even had a tapers section at most concerts and sometimes could be heard literally stopping the show to allow someone to reposition their microphones.
 The Dead have a valid claim to “we did Freemium 30 years before Freemium was cool.”

-While I won’t go as far to say that Everything I Learned about Business, I Learned from the Grateful Dead (a good book, by the way, that takes a top ten set of lessons from “the long, strange trip”), I do believe the Dead were both musical and business model innovators.
+While I won’t go as far to say that Everything I Learned about Business, I Learned from the Grateful Dead (a good book that takes top ten lessons from “the long, strange trip”), I do believe the Dead were both musical and business model innovators.

 Improvisation as strategy was profiled in Competing On The Edge: Strategy as Structured Chaos, published by Harvard Business School press.
 Excerpt: